Walking Control Based on Step Timing Adaptation: Humanoid with passive ankles simulation

 \subsection{Slippage recovery}

-In the second scenario, we show the capability of our walking controller to recover from slippage.
-Here we note that walking controllers based on CoP modulation and tracking are usually very sensitive to foot slippage during walking.
-Indeed, when the stance foot slips, the CoP is not controllable anymore (like the case where the stance foot rotates around the edges).
-Here we aim to illustrate a benefit of our controller: since it does not rely on CoP control it can recover from large slippage by adjusting the swing foot landing location and time.
+We now investigate the slippage recovery capabilities of the controller.
+Walking controllers based on CoP modulation tend to be very sensitive to foot slippage.
+Indeed, when the stance foot slips, the assumption of stationary flat foot on the ground is not valid anymore.
+Since our controller does not rely on CoP control it can recover from large slippage by adjusting the swing foot landing location and time.
+During walking, we apply strong forces on the stance foot such that it slips.

-To cause foot slippage during walking, we apply strong pushes on the stance foot such that it slips.
-Note that the LIPM dynamics is not valid anymore during slipping.
-However, our controller constantly adapts the LIPM base, $u_0$, to the measured CoP which is sufficient for recovery.

-Again, we compare the performance of the controller when step timing is adapted or not.
-For the case without timing adaptation, Figure \ref{CoMCoP_slip} shows a forward walking simulation while the stance foot is pushed by$F=400 N$, at $t=3.9 s$ during $\Delta t= 0.2 s$ (impulse of $80\ N\cdot s$).
-Slippage of the left foot in this case can be observed in the actual foot trajectory in lateral direction in Figure \ref{foot_slip}.
-In this case, the left foot which is stance at $t=3.9 s$ is pushed to the left.
-This causes a faster DCM divergence to the right direction.
-Hence, the right foot which is swing steps more in the right direction to recover from this disturbance.

-Figure \ref{CoMCoP_slip2} shows the lateral trajectories for a simulation experiment with a push of $F=930 N$, at $t=3.9 s$ during $\Delta t= 0.3 s$ (impulse of $279\ N\cdot s$) on the stance foot when step timing adjustment is enabled.
-Again, we can see a degradation in the foot trajectory tracking in lateral direction in Figure \ref{foot_slip2}.
-In this case, the controller exploits a combination of step timing and location adjustment to recover from this strong disturbance.
-Furthermore, some high frequency oscillations can be seen in Figure \ref{CoMCoP_slip2} in the DCM trajectory (and the estimated next footprint), which is due to the huge disturbance on the stance foot.
-This huge disturbance causes high frequency oscillations of the passive elements in ankles.
-Here we note that the robot is able to withstand an impulse on the foot which is more than three times larger than the impulse withstood when step timing is not adjusted.
+We compare performance with and without timing adaptation.
+For the case without timing adaptation, Fig. \ref{CoMCoP_slip} shows a typical forward walking simulation.
+Slippage of the left foot can be observed in the actual foot trajectory in the lateral direction (Fig. \ref{foot_slip}) which causes a faster DCM divergence in the right direction.
+Hence, the right foot steps further in the right direction to recover from the disturbance.
+Figure \ref{CoMCoP_slip2} shows the lateral trajectories when step timing adjustment is enabled.
+Again, we can see a degradation in the foot trajectory tracking in lateral direction (Fig. \ref{foot_slip2}).
+The controller exploits a combination of step timing and location adjustment to recover from this strong disturbance.
+Some high frequency oscillations can be seen in the DCM trajectory and the estimated next footprint (Fig. \ref{CoMCoP_slip2} ), which is due to the large disturbance on the stance foot.
+This disturbance causes high frequency oscillations of the passive elements in the ankles.
+Nevertheless, the robot is able to withstand an impulse on the foot which is more than three times larger than the impulse withstood when step timing is not adjusted.
 This again illustrates the importance of timing adjustment during walking.